DEAD MEN WALKING

 Acoustic & Live – Songs & Stories

-Founding member Kirk Brandon (Spear of Destiny/Theatre of Hate) will be joined by much heralded rhythm section Segs and Ruffy from The Ruts on acoustic guitars, percussion and vocals.
-Jake Burns, legendary front man of Stiff Little Fingers, will be 'Flying The Flag' for Northern Ireland.
+Founding DMW member Kirk Brandon (Spear of Destiny/Theatre of Hate) will once again be joined by heralded rhythm section Segs and Ruffy from The Ruts on acoustic bass, percussion and vocals, completing the line up Jake Burns, legendary frontman of Stiff Little Fingers, will also be bringing his guitar, songs, and stories.

-With a massive catalogue of songs to choose from this new DMW line up intend to deliver a raw stripped back interpretation of a whole host of classic tracks from their respective iconic albums and singles.
-A few surprise cover versions and even a brand new song or two are also threatening to make their way into the set.
+With a massive catalogue of songs to choose from this amazing DMW line up intend to deliver a raw stripped back interpretation of a whole host of classic tracks from their respective iconic albums and singles.
+A few surprise cover versions and even a brand new song or two from the new album are also threatening to make their way into the set.
 All in all the Sound Track of a Generation will be on show every night.

-See Dead Men Walking Live across the UK
+See Dead Men Walking Live in Glasgow, Gosforth, Fleetwood & London.

 Dead Men Walking The Tivoli, Buckley Saturday 11th June 2016 -Louder Than War